Find Grad Schools

 Job Description & Duties All community and social service specialists not listed separately.

-Types of Community & Social Service Specialist Jobs
+Other Community & Social Service Specialist Job Titles

-There were about 100,300 jobs for Community and Social Service Specialist in 2016 (in the United States).
+In the United States, there were 100,300 jobs for Community and Social Service Specialist in 2016.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 13,200 new jobs for Community and Social Service Specialist by 2026.
-There will be an estimated 14,100 positions for Community & Social Service Specialist per year.
+The BLS estimates 14,100 yearly job openings in this field.

 undefined